 Lord, I am so grateful that You sent Your Son as a mediator.
 Thank You that He understands us both and brings us together through His own sacrifice on the cross.

-Life Application: Job's suffering helped His understanding of God.
+Job's suffering helped his understanding of God.
 The New Testament reveals far more of who God is.
 Do we see pain as opportunity to experience what we know?